imloreno/imloreno/README.md

 I'm a software engineer 🚀 with 5 years of experience in a wide of industries 💻

 - Microservices
-- React arquitecture
+- Frontend arquitecture (React focus)
-- Backend
+- Backend (Spring boot focus)
-- Data base modeling
+- Data base modeling (SQL-based & MongoDB)